Dalat City - Flowers, Food and Crazy Mazes

 We found a fantastic little roadside place serving up a whole chicken for only 200,000 VND (£6.16 or $7.86).
 With only a couple of tables and a constant stream of Grab drivers getting deliveries, we knew we were in the right place!

-The chicken arrived on a bamboo woven plate and chopped into chunks by cleaver.
+The chicken arrived on a bamboo woven plate, chopped into chunks by cleaver.
 To say it was delicious is an insult.
 It was beyond tasty.
 It had been roasted once, then re-crisped on a rotisserie and, despite this double cook, was one of the juiciest chickens of our adventure so far!
 The chicken lay on a bed of herbs to refresh our pallets and the spicy sauce and sticky rice made for amazing accompaniments.

 On a woven plate sits a pile of herbs, cucumbers and a mound of roasted and grilled chicken meat.
 Cơm lam gà nướng served in Da Lat Central Vietnam